octokit/plugin-rest-endpoint-methods.js/docs/repos/updateInformationAboutPagesSite.md

   <tbody>
     <tr><td>owner</td><td>yes</td><td>

+The account owner of the repository.
+The name is not case sensitive.

 </td></tr>
 <tr><td>repo</td><td>yes</td><td>

+The name of the repository.
+The name is not case sensitive.

 </td></tr>
 <tr><td>cname</td><td>no</td><td>

 Specify a custom domain for the repository.
 Sending a `null` value will remove the custom domain.
-For more about custom domains, see "[Using a custom domain with GitHub Pages](https://help.github.com/articles/using-a-custom-domain-with-github-pages/)."
+For more about custom domains, see "[Using a custom domain with GitHub Pages](https://docs.github.com/articles/using-a-custom-domain-with-github-pages/)."

 </td></tr>
 <tr><td>https_enforced</td><td>no</td><td>